 From the standpoint of Computer Science, visualization of medical data means mapping data generated from a patient by means of medical measuring devices into a picture (or collection of pictures) to be interpreted by a medical doctor.
 There are several stages inherent in the process as seen in Figure 1.

-Since 2005, a tight collaboration exists with the Institute for Radiology, Nuclear Medicine and Molecular Imaging at the Heart- and Diabetes Center North-Rhine Westphalia (Prof. Dr. med.
+Between 2005 and 2015, a tight collaboration existed with the Institute for Radiology, Nuclear Medicine and Molecular Imaging at the Heart- and Diabetes Center North-Rhine Westphalia (Prof. Dr. med.
 W. Burchert, Dr. med.
 E. Fricke, Dipl.-Ing.
-R. Weise, Dr. H. Fricke) in exploring multi modality imaging and visualization of cardiac diseases.
-Together we work on improving non-invasive diagnoses support (based on CT, MRI, PET data) to minimize risks for the patient when planning a the
+R. Weise, Dr. H. Fricke) in exploring multi modality imaging and visualization of cardiac disease.
+Together we worked on improving non-invasive diagnoses support (based on CT, MRI, PET data) to minimize risks for the patient when planning a therapy.

 The software started as a basic volume renderer for medical data using hardware accelerated texture slicing and ray casting algorithms and basic one-dimensional classification methods.
-In the past years the project has grown to a plugin-based framework supporting different kinds of volume (DICOM, NRRD, raw) and mesh based data formats and therefore forms a basis for applying our research and integrating visualization techniques to improve the diagnosis of medical data.
+Later, the project grew into a plugin-based framework supporting different kinds of volume (DICOM, NRRD, raw) and mesh based data formats and therefore formed a basis for applying our research and integrating visualization techniques to improve the diagnosis of medical data.
 It provides 2D slice based views on the data as well as high quality 3D volume rendering, multi-dimensional classification techniques, interactive clipping, data segmentation and manual coregistration tools.
 While the software allows 2D and 3D visualization of different modalities like PET, CT or MRI, the focus is on the combined visualization of quantitative perfusion PET and CT angiography for the diagnosis of ischemia.

 Figure 3 shows the data flow in detail: First, PET (1) and CT (2) currently are co-registered manually (3) (as shown in Figure 4).
 A PET uptake image (e.g. the last frame of a dynamic study using N-13-ammonia) is used for coregistration and for defining a surface inside the left myocardium (4).
 The blood flow at points on this surface is computed by compartment modeling (5).
 A converter transforms the functional data (6) derived from modeling back into anatomical space, where it can be added to the visualization.
 To highlight clinical relevant details from the CT study, i.e. the coronary arteries, without the interference of other anatomical structures, we use two dimensional transfer functions to assign specific visual attributes to the voxels of the features of interest.
 We are currently testing alternative transfer functions, such as texture-based and size-based functions.